 The same problem can be caused by your iliotibial (IT) band over-tightening and pulling the kneecap out of line – again causing it to rub against underlying bones.

-As with many cycling overuse injuries, your expert needs to assess you and your bike to see if the problem is caused by poor technique, an anatomical imbalance, poor equipment choice — such as a pedal with not enough side-to-side ﬂoat — or incorrect bike set-up, such as incorrect saddle height.
+As with many cycling overuse injuries, your expert needs to assess you and your bike to see what’s causing the problem.

 If you suspect a weak posterior gluteus medius muscle is the cause of your knee pain, you first need to confirm this.
 Here’s a simple test from Barry Edwards to ﬁnd out if it needs strengthening:

 To strengthen this little muscle, isolate it by lying on your side, with knees and hips ﬂexed to about 70 degrees, says Edwards.
-“Lift the top knee off the bottom one by rotating through the hip as in the test exercise above, to recruit and strengthen the posterior gluteus medius.
+“Lift the top knee off the bottom one by rotating through the hip as in the test exercise, to recruit and strengthen the posterior gluteus medius.

-Without moving your head at ﬁrst, ﬁx your focus on a point just above your knees, then follow your eyes with your head as if you’re nodding ‘yes’, pulling your chin in towards you Adam’s apple area without lifting your head off the ground.
+Without moving your head at ﬁrst, ﬁx your focus on a point just above your knees, then follow your eyes with your head as if you’re nodding ‘yes’, pulling your chin in towards your throat, without lifting your head off the ground.

 Hold the stretch for 10 seconds and then gently return to the start.
 Repeat 10 times every day.